 However, if you’ve a parent or grandparent who is willing and able to help you, then some lenders may still be able to offer you a mortgage without a deposit.
 One way to do this is via a guarantor mortgage.

-Mortgage expert at leading mortgage broker London & Country, David Hollingworth, says: “The traditional guarantor deal was where the lender could consider lending a bit more to a first-time buyer because they had a guarantor in the background.
+Mortgage expert at mortgage broker London & Country, David Hollingworth, says: “The traditional guarantor deal was where the lender could consider lending a bit more to a first-time buyer because they had a guarantor in the background.
 The guarantor would not be a party to the mortgage but would be underwritten.

 “Many lenders now look for the parent to be joint on the mortgage as an applicant rather than sit in the background.”

-As such, guarantor mortgages now come in different guises – they are sometimes called family, springboard or joint borrower sole proprietor mortgages, but they all amount to the same thing, which is: if you can’t buy a property with a normal mortgage, enlisting the help of a relative might enable you to be approved for a loan, or borrow more than you could on your own.
+As such, guarantor mortgages now come in different guises – they are sometimes called family, springboard or joint borrower, sole proprietor mortgages, but they all amount to the same thing, which is: if you cannot buy a property with a normal mortgage, enlisting the help of a relative might enable you to be approved for a loan, or borrow more than you could on your own.
 This relative is named as the guarantor.

 Rather than simply gifting you a lump sum towards your deposit, a guarantor will put up their own home and/or savings as security on your mortgage.
+This may sometimes require the guarantor to remortgage their own home, which is obviously a huge commitment on their part.

-As the guarantor promises to cover the cost of the mortgage repayments if you can’t, it’s them (not you) who takes on the risk, though both of you are responsible for the mortgage repayments and your credit history and affordability are still taken into consideration.
+As the guarantor promises to cover the cost of the mortgage repayments if you cannot, it’s them (not you) who takes on the risk, though both of you are responsible for the mortgage repayments and your credit history and affordability are still taken into consideration.

 With a traditional guarantor mortgage, it’s your name on the title deeds and you who’s the sole owner of the property.
 As such, you’ll need to cover costs such as stamp duty yourself.